swiftlang/swift/lib/Migrator/README.md

    - API Diff Pass

-     This pass injests an *API Diff Data File*, a JSON file describing API changes from the previous SDK, and looks for API references, performing textual edits to update code for things like referenced type and argument names or optionality changes.
+     This pass ingests an *API Diff Data File*, a JSON file describing API changes from the previous SDK, and looks for API references, performing textual edits to update code for things like referenced type and argument names or optionality changes.
 This is where the majority of changes come from in the Migrator.